 The Petrie Institute of Western American Art (PIWAA) governs the western American art collection, which encompasses two centuries of paintings, sculptures, and works on paper related to the West.
 Additionally, PIWAA promotes scholarship in the field through exhibitions, annual symposia, and publications.

-See select modernist works from the western American art collection on view in the Dietler Gallery on level 2 in the Hamilton Building.
+- See select modernist works from the western American art collection on view in the Dietler Gallery on level 2.

 PIWAA holdings date from the early-1800s to the present and include an impressive mix of paintings, sculptures, and works on paper by renowned artists.
 The collection is particularly strong in bronze sculpture, artists affiliated with the Taos Society of Artists, and 20th century modernism.